Sequential composition of propositional logic programs: Conclusion

 \section{Conclusion}

-This paper contributed to the foundations of knowledge representation and reasoning by introducing and studying the (sequential) composition of propositional Horn theories.
-We showed in our main structural result (Theorem \ref{thm:Horn}) that the space of all such theories forms a finite monoid with respect to composition, and a finite idempotent near-semiring when adding union.
-We called these structures {\em Horn monoids} and {\em Horn near-semirings}.
-Moreover, we showed that the restricted class of propositional Krom-Horn theories are distributive and therefore its proper instances form an idempotent semiring (Theorem \ref{thm:Krom}).
-From a logical point of view, we obtained an algebraic meta-calculus for reasoning about propositional Horn theories.
-Algebraically, we obtained a correspondence between propositional Horn theories and finite semigroups, which enables us to transfer concepts from the rich literature on finite semigroups to the logical setting.
-In a broader sense, this paper is a first step towards an algebra of logical theories and we expect interesting concepts and results to follow.
+This paper studied the (sequential) composition of propositional logic programs.
+We showed in our main structural result (\prettyref{thm:Horn}) that the space of all such programs forms a finite unital magma with respect to composition ordered by set inclusion, which distributes from the right over union.
+Moreover, we showed that the restricted class of propositional Krom programs is distributive and therefore its proper instance forms an idempotent semiring (\prettyref{thm:Krom}).
+From a logical point of view, we obtained algebraic tools for reasoning about propositional logic programs.
+Algebraically, we obtained a correspondence between propositional logic programs and finite unital magmas and other algebraic structures, which hopefully enables us in the future to transfer concepts from the algebraic literature to the logical setting.
+In a broader sense, this paper is a first step towards an algebra of logic programs and we expect interesting concepts and results to follow.